Dean of Graduate Studies

 In my dissertation, I looked at the school stories written by L.T.
 Meade, a highly prolific, popular writer of girls' books at the end of the nineteenth century.
 My objective was to demonstrate that a "thick" reading of even such a denigrated writer as Meade produced a new understanding and, therefore, valuation of her achievements.
 Using the terms Roman Jakobson uses to distinguish the different parts of the speech event to organize my dissertation (sender; message, codes, and context; and receiver), I discussed Meade’s understanding of her writing; the contexts of the first-wave feminist campaigns for the reform of girls’ education and for the raising of the age of consent; and the audience of Meade’s journalistic writing and fiction.

 Discourses of homelessness and texts for young people

 In 1993, two men from the community of South Indian Lake in Manitoba found the burial site at Nagami Bay of a woman who came to be known as Kayasochi Kikawenow.
-Among the objects found at the site were beads of seed, bone, and glass, and a variety of hand tools, which had been buried with the young woman, who, it was concluded, was buried about 1665 when she was in her mid-twenties.
-In this collaborative research project, I am working with William Dumas, storyteller and educator, and a group of scholarly collaborators to produce a picture book for young people about the life of Kayasochi Kikawenow.
-On the edges of the words and pictures of the story, readers will find supplementary material -- photographs, maps, diagrams, Cree vocabulary -- to help them to situate and to extend the meanings of the story.
+Among the objects found at the site were beads of seed, bone, and glass, and a variety of hand tools which had been buried with the young woman, who, it was concluded, died about 1665 when she was in her mid-twenties.
+In this collaborative research project, I am working with William Dumas, storyteller and educator, and a group of scholarly collaborators to produce a series of picture books about the life of Kayasochi Kikawenow.
+The first of these is the award-winning Pīsim Finds Her Miskanow, which was published in 2013.
+On the edges of the words and pictures of each of the stories in the series, readers will find supplementary material -- photographs, maps, diagrams, Cree vocabulary -- to help them to situate and to extend the meanings of the story.”